sensejs/sensejs/website/docs/overview/hello-world.md

 ApplicationRunner.instance.start(HelloWorldApp);
 ```

-The above code create a simple hello world http service that will listen at `localhost:8080`.
+The above code is a simple hello world http service that will listen at `localhost:8080`.

 Each time we send http request to `http://localhost:8080/`, an instance of `HelloWorldController` will be instantiated
 and the method `helloWorld` will be invoked.